artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 **Final Report:**

-The final report had many visualizations, three of which are shareable because they include no unique identifers and respects the data privacy and integrity of all people and parties involved!
-As you can see, there are many filters and granular level cuts of data that can be explored in the final Tableau reports.
-Any stakeholder, client, or user can filter the data however they wanted, along business unit, demographiic filters, experience filters, first generation college status, and even the question type.
+The final report had many visualizations, three of which were shareable because they included no unique identifers and respected the data privacy and integrity of all people and parties involved!
+As you can see, there were many filters and granular level cuts of data that can be explored in the final Tableau reports.
+Any stakeholder, client, or user could filter the data however they wanted, along business unit, demographiic filters, experience filters, first generation college status, and even the question type.

 **The first visualization is a macro-level view that displayed the various reasons why people left the company, in a quantitative manner.**